 Growing potatoes, chitting pretty with a spudtacular vegetable for ‘no-dig’ gardening

-Growing potatoes is one of the most productive vegetables and if you don’t have much space they are easy to grow in a planter like a GreenSmartTM self-watering pot.
+Potatoes are one of the most productive vegetables and if you don’t have much space they are easy to grow in a planter like a GreenSmartTM self-watering pot.
 You don’t plant seeds; you plant parts of potatoes.
 There is plenty of choice of spud colours – white, gold, purple and red, plus there are also some varieties that produce mini sizes.
 In recent years there has been an upsurge in demand for small spuds in supermarkets.

 You’ll get best results using certified seed potatoes for planting because they’re free of plant diseases and viruses.
 However, many gardeners do use kitchen potatoes that have started to sprout.